 In December 2013 I came across something I still consider yet another proof of two things: first, much trust in the actual competence of many “digital savvy” Internet users is misplaced; second, many of the proposed alternatives to current social networks are trying to solve the wrong problem.
 Continue reading On people offended when asked not to use Facebook, and who will die first

-(this is a partial translation of an article I published on the italian Pionero Web magazine in April 2014.
-The second part will come tomorrow)
+(this is the translation of the final part of an article I published on the italian Pionero Web magazine in April 2014.
+The first part is available here) Continue reading Digital innovation or Biourbanism?
+Both, of course!